Meet The Team

 Topsy (whippet cross), rescued Amy after finding her through Birmingham Greyhound Protection, over 6 years ago.

 Tracey got her first rescued greyhound a few years ago now and he transformed her life.
 He instilled in her a determination to help as many greyhounds as possible.
 She’s been involved with BGP (Candy Cane’s sister rescue) for four years now and with Candy Cane from the start.
 She is the home checker for both organisations which she loves.
 Her spare time when not at her full time job is dedicated to the rescue, rehabilitation and homing of greyhounds.
-She has three rescued greyhounds at home.
+She has four rescued greyhounds at home.

 Gwenda rescued her first greyhound, Banjo, five years ago and fell head over heels in love with him and the breed.
 She currently live in Stiringshire, Scotland with hubby, two sons, two greyhounds (Snoopy & Charlie), two cats, two rabbits and a chicken!.
 She runs a cottage industry making cushions and logo embroidery services.
 She started using her creative skills to fundraise for the Greyhound Awareness League.
 When she discovered the plight of the China greyhounds she was so upset and desperate to help them but had no idea where to start.
 When Kerry set up Candy Cane she realised there were many people out there who felt the same as her.
 Shortly after she set up the “Candy Cane Fundraising Group” and teamed up with Sharon.
 The group has grown in numbers and is now a hugely motivated, amazing team of people, connected by their love of greyhounds, who raise funds to help support the work of Candy Cane.

 Super Fundraiser UK